top of page

 This is often considered the beginning of the therapeutic journey, when you notice vague aspects of yourself feel unfulfilled and unexpressed.
 This can show up as idealizing or yearning for someone or something outside of yourself, or as emotional upset, loneliness, or boredom.
 It can show up as anxiety as something deep down presses up to be seen, heard or felt, or it can feel like the numb dissatisfaction of depression.

 Coming to depth therapy at this stage, you will be invited to verbalize previously unspoken stories, issues and memories or express them creatively through art and writing.
 Depth therapy offers a safe space to voice all your fears and desires.
-This can be seen as a phase of unburdening and gaining greater compassion for your vulnerability to pave the way for deeper introspection.
+This can be seen as a phase of unburdening and gaining greater compassion for your vulnerability, paving the way for deeper introspection.

 2. Elucidation

 At this stage of therapy, you will be encouraged to catch yourself acting out your socially conditioned behavioural patterns, defence mechanisms, and emotional distortions and interrupt them.
 This is to make room for other neglected, forgotten or rejected aspects buried in your shadow to rise up to be seen and integrated.
-This is a time to see how your primary conditioned ego operates to gain love, approval, security, and survival from the outside, and how it has overridden, stifled, and hidden other essential parts of yourself that are hidden in the unconscious shadow.
+This is a time to observe how your primary conditioned ego operates to gain love, approval, security, and survival from the outside, and how it has overridden, stifled, and hidden other essential aspects of yourself that reside in the unconscious shadow.

 3. Education